-Marriage seems wonderfully endearing to the single person who has in no way married, and maybe to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is really a tough perform at times.
+Marriage would seem wonderfully endearing to the single man or woman who has never married, and perhaps to the divorced man or woman who hankers for anything to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a tough work at times.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is the two a very good and a bad thing.
+We carry so much of ourselves into our marriages – which is the two a great and a undesirable issue.

-We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest as well considerably money, not seek out to handle us, that they will want to spend time with us.
-We also carry in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.
+We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not devote also considerably money, not seek to manage us, that they will want to devote time with us.
+We also carry in expectations of what our partners need to bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.